Successor Feature Representations: Discussion and Limitations

-$\xi$-learning allows to disentangle the dynamics of policies in the feature space of a task from the associated reward, see~(\ref{eqn:xi_definition}).
-The experimental evaluation in tasks with general reward functions (Fig.~\ref{fig:object_collection_env} - d, and Fig.~\ref{fig:racer_env}) shows that $\xi$-learning can therefore successfully apply GPI to transfer knowledge from learned tasks to new ones.
+\sfrqlearning allows to disentangle the dynamics of policies in the feature space of a task from the associated reward, see~(\ref{eqn:xi_definition}).
+The experimental evaluation in tasks with general reward functions (Fig.~\ref{fig:object_collection_env},~d, and Fig.~\ref{fig:racer_env}) shows that \sfrqlearning can therefore successfully apply GPI to transfer knowledge from learned tasks to new ones.
 Given a general reward function it can re-evaluate successfully learned policies.
-Instead, classical SFQL based on a linear decomposition~(\ref{eq:linear_sf_reward_decomposition}) can not be directly applied given a general reward function.
+Instead, classical \sfqlearning based on a linear decomposition~(\ref{eq:linear_sf_reward_decomposition}) can not be directly applied given a general reward function.

-$\xi$-learning also shows an increased performance over SFQL in environments with linear reward functions (Fig.~\ref{fig:object_collection_env} - a).
+\sfrqlearning also shows an increased performance over \sfql in environments with linear reward functions (Fig.~\ref{fig:object_collection_env},~a).
 This effect can not be attributed to differences in their computation of a policy's expected return as both are correct (Appendix~\ref{c:appendix_relation_xi_classical_sf_linear_case}).
-A possible explanation is that $\xi$-learning reduces the complexity for the function approximation of the $\xi$-function compared to the $\psi$-function in SFQL.
+Additional experiments showed that \sfrqlearning outperforms \sfql also in single tasks without transfer.
+We hypothesis that \sfrqlearning reduces the complexity of the problem for the function approximation compared to a $\psi$-function.

 \paragraph{Learning of Features:}